tzeikob/javascript-patterns/control-flow/limited-parallel-execution/README.md

 }
 ```

-Having a collection of asynchronous tasks is now easy to execute them in parallel like so.
+Having a collection of asynchronous tasks is now easy to execute them in parallel, like so:

 ```javascript
 // A collection of trivially implemented asynchronous tasks